ashakhatri007/CeptreDocs/pages/Learn/Quiescence.md

 qui * stage react -o stage act.
 ```

-In the above example user-selected rules are the ones user can choose while the ceptre program is interacting with user whereas the reactive rules are the ones user have no control on and system takes care of executing it.
+In the above example, user-selected rules are the ones user can choose while the ceptre program is interacting with the user whereas the reactive rules are the ones user has no control on and the system takes care of executing it.

 {% include note.html content="`%` denotes single line comment in ceptre" %}